 1. Slow launch

-Choosing the appropriate developer might take anything from a few days to many months.
+Choosing the appropriate developer might take a few days to many months.
 You must compete with other businesses and provide exceptional working conditions to attract and retain top employees.

 2. Increased cost

-If you choose an in-house development team, you will need to spend on various critical items, such as equipment and staff training.
+If you choose an in-house development team, you must spend on equipment and staff training.
 If you hire an office, you must pay rent.

 When assembling a team of professional developers, you’ll want a minimum of six professionals, including a product manager, two developers, a senior engineer, and a quality assurance engineer.

-4. Comparison between external development agency vs. an in-house team
+4. Comparison between an external development agency vs. an in-house team

 There may be many factors to compare when looking at the results offered by the In-house, Remote, and Dedicated teams.
 Any startup or grown-up business requires financial flexibility, and without a doubt, a dedicated team provides valuable cost-effectiveness that in-house and remote teams can not!

 Not to mention, it guarantees the lowest risk possible compared to in-house teams and remote teams.
 Cost-effectiveness, a Large talent pool, and Risk mitigation are three main factors; the rest are negligible.
-Considering all three of them, it’s a big yes for a dedicated development team model.
+Considering all three, it’s a big yes for a dedicated development team model.